Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 Sauté Aromatics: Add the sliced onion to the pan and sauté until it turns golden brown.
 This may take about 5-7 minutes.
 Stir frequently to prevent sticking.

-Add Ginger, Garlic, and Green Chilli: Once the onions are golden, add the grated ginger, minced garlic, and slit green chillies.
+Add Ginger, Garlic, and Green Chili: Once the onions are golden, add the grated ginger, minced garlic, and slit green chilies.
 Sauté for another 2-3 minutes until the raw smell of garlic disappears.

 3. Build the Spice Profile

-Incorporate Tomatoes and Spices: Add the chopped tomatoes to the pan along with turmeric powder, red chilli powder, garam masala, and salt.
+Incorporate Tomatoes and Spices: Add the chopped tomatoes to the pan along with turmeric powder, red chili powder, garam masala, and salt.
 Stir well to combine all the ingredients.

 Cook Until Softened: Cook the mixture until the tomatoes break down and become soft, about 5-7 minutes.
 This forms the base of your biryani.